 The company has thus taken care to differentiate its products from what is already available in the market.
 The milk is fortified with Vitamin A and D. In Sharma’s words, “One of our variants, cream rich, is the thickest milk available in the market with 44 per cent higher cream content than standardised milk.
 Also, our protein-rich variant is specially fortified with extra protein.
 Thus, our products stand out in terms of quality and nutritional value.”

 Mahindra’s poly-pack milk will be followed by value-added products like ghee, curd, lassi and butter milk.

 FMCG major ITC, on the other hand, has forayed into dairy with Aashirvaad Svasti pure cow ghee.
 “The ghee was launched in select southern markets and we will look at expanding our footprint across the country.
 We are taking a regional approach and the ghee is customised to cater to local preferences,” explained Sanjiv Puri, executive director, ITC Limited.

 ITC has set up a dairy plant in Munger.
 “As we expand our portfolio and footprint, we will explore the possibility of setting up such facilities,” Puri added.

 According to the National Dairy Development Board and Crisil research estimates, India produces around 3.80 million litres per day (LPD) of milk, accounting for a fifth of global output.
 About 40 per cent of this is retained by producers (farmers) for household consumption.
-Another 41 per cent share is with the unorganised segment.
-The remaining 19 per cent is procured, processed and sold through organised dairies.
+Another 41 per cent share is with the unorganized segment.
+The remaining 19 per cent is procured, processed and sold through organized dairies.

 Cooperatives, however, have a strong presence and hold over the Indian dairy market, and can pose a challenge for the growing corporate dairies when it comes to milk procurement.